RCRamsey/us-national-peaks/README.md

 # us-national-peaks
 ## Practice utilizing turf.js library using US National Peak Data
+Created to fulfull project requirements for MAP675.
+Process for project creation below.
 Download NationalFile from [here](website) as zipped file of all individual state features.
 Unzip in project-files directory.
 - Confirm *project-files* included in *.gitignore*